keu/docs/software_versioned_docs/version-0.30/install-gcp-standard.md

 To obtain a TLS certificate, complete one of the following setups:

 * **Option 1:** Obtain a TLS certificate from Let's Encrypt.
-Astronomer recommends this option for smaller organizations where your DNS administrator and Kubernetes cluster administrator are either the same person or on the same team.
+We recommend this option for smaller organizations where your DNS administrator and Kubernetes cluster administrator are either the same person or on the same team.
 * **Option 2:** Request a TLS certificate from your organization's security team.
-Astronomer recommends this option for large organizations with their own  protocols for generating TLS certificates.
+We recommend this option for large organizations with their own  protocols for generating TLS certificates.

-> **Note:** Private CAs support on Azure is only available for clusters running containerd 1.5+, which is available on Kubernetes 1.22+.

 ### Option 1: Create TLS certificates using Let's Encrypt